giovanni-br/Hi-ckaton/README.md

 The present code is developed during a contest called 'HI!CKATHON' organized at the request of HEC Paris and Institut Polytechnique de Paris, in the context of the Hi!
 PARIS Center. https://github.com/hi-paris/Hickathon5

-## Project: Business and Scientific document
+## Project: Business and Scientific document - Work in progress - NOT FINAL

 <img src="images/waterwizards_logo.png" alt="Water Wizards Logo" width="100"/>

 **Water Wizards**, Forecasting Water, Fueling Progress

 ### **I. Overview**